Indezine Logo

 Back

-When you try to space three or more shapes to be equally apart, small arrows will appear to indicate when the spacing is identical, as shown in Figure 10, below.
+When three or more shapes are spaced equally apart, small arrows appear to indicate that the spacing is identical, as shown in Figure 10, below.

 • Shapes distributed accurately